pawpperoni/manual-systemd-unit-execution/Documentation/targets.md

 linux16 /boot/kernel.. systemd.unit=graphical.target ro
 ```

-This will bot the system in graphical.target, ignoring the default.target.
+This will boot the system in graphical.target, ignoring the default.target.
 Once system is runing, you can change actual target by running the following
 command: